StylianosGakis/navigation-recents-url-sharing/README.md

   navController?.provideAssistContent(outContent, listOfAllDeepLinkUriPatterns)
 }
 ```
-You can take a look at the [sample app](/sample/app/src/main/java/com/stylianosgakis/navigation/recents/url/sharing/sample/MainActivity.kt) for a full example
+You can take a look at the [sample app](sample/app/src/main/java/com/stylianosgakis/navigation/recents/url/sharing/sample/MainActivity.kt)
+for a full example.

 ## Releases